uhppoted/uhppoted-app-home-assistant/INSTALL.md

 6. Select _Add integration_ and choose _uhppoted_.
 7. Step through the configuration flow to set up the initial system configuration
 8. Add/edit the entities to the desktop.
+9. You may need to restart _Home Assistant_ after completing the initial system configuration.

 ### Docker